 Congratulations to Becky Borchering!
 The research paper stemming from the second chapter of her dissertation was accepted today.

 This paper has a fun working title that we always joke about in the Stochastics Lab.
 Originally, we expected this to be an easy project — almost too trivial to write up as a research article.
 I remember telling Becky, “Sometimes you just have to take a simple project, write out the results, and share them with people.
 Even if it’s just a ten-page paper, it can start a conversation that is much more substantial.”
 That was in November of 2014.
-Here we are and finally “10 Page Paper” is accepted … a mere three yearsa and thirty-one pages later.
+Here we are and finally “10 Page Paper” is accepted … a mere three yearsa and thirty-two pages later.

 Never underestimate an simple idea!!